chrfrantz/PowerCLI-scripts/README.md

 # PowerShell-scripts
-Scripts to automate administrative tasks
+Scripts to automate administrative tasks (Author: Christopher Frantz)

+Most of those were developed to manage courses infrastructure at the Otago Polytechnic.

+This file provides and overview over the folder structure and the contained scripts.

 ## CsvOutlookDistListConverter

+Scripts related to the generation of Outlook distribution lists from CSV files and vice versa.

 ### CsvToOutlookDistList.ps1